6. The Changing Character of Money 16 November 2006

 From the mid-19th century credit was based on the convertibility of money to gold.
 As we have seen, the gold standard broke down between the two world wars; and it was replaced just over fifty years ago by the agreement known as Bretton Woods.
 This was a system of state-guaranteed money with fixed exchange rates tied to the main reserve currencies, especially the American dollar.
 In other words, international trade rested on confidence in the world’s strongest economy, the United States.
 Bretton Woods broke down in the early 1970s as a result of the convulsions in world commodity markets and associated shocks to national finances brought about by the first OPEC oil price increase.
 This led to a hesitant acceptance of a free market in money, a process which was accelerated by the development of markets dealing in money futures.
 These were invented in Chicago in 1975, partly on the initiative of the liberal economist, Milton Friedman, who wanted to teach governments the lesson that “they could not buck the markets”.
 Before long speculative buying and selling of currencies became the leading activity of international traders, a category which now embraces central bank governors, the treasurers of multi-national companies and pension-fund managers.

 In this way, national governments have become subject to international financial pressures which make it less plausible than ever for them to pursue economic policies which don’t meet the approval of the money markets.
 The eviction of several currencies, including the pound sterling, from the European monetary system on “Black Wednesday” in September 1993 provides the most dramatic evidence so far that individual speculators commanding the resources of a George Soros can bet against the declared policy of a nation-state and win.
-[4] [xiii] Most governments (with some notable exceptions such as China and France) have got the message by now.
+Most governments (with some notable exceptions such as China and France) have got the message by now.
 “The markets” deal in such vast quantities of money every day (most of it exchanging money in one form for another) that the finances of individual states are too puny to make much of a difference.

 Nor is money standing still on the home front.
 The virtue of traditional money forms — coinage and later banknotes — was that they could be spent anonymously in a wide variety of commodity transactions.
 Since their value was apparently objective, there was no need to introduce questions concerning an individual’s creditworthiness.
 Moreover, governments levied the bulk of their internal revenues on transactions involving this kind of money.
 But all of this is being undermined by developments in electronic communications.
 It is now easier to evade state control at all levels of the economy and money has become less anonymous, more attached to persons.
 The communications revolution offers the best chance to escape from state-made money since medieval merchants substituted private bills of exchange for coin of the realm as the preferred instrument of long-distance trade.